johannesgiorgis/tech-learnings/README.md

 This repository contains my work on Free Code Camp.

+The current goal is to work through the JavaScript and the APIs and Microserices sections to build proficiency in JavaScript backend development.

 ## Free Code Camp Curriculum

 ### Responsive Web Design Certification (300 hours)